 Equipment checks were regularly carried out in line with the manufacturer's recommendations.
-For example 2 of the autoclaves had been serviced and calibrated in March 2015 and the other in June 2015.
-The practices' 7 X-ray machines had been serviced and calibrated in April 2015.
-The practice had clear guidance regarding the prescribing, recording, dispensing, use and stock control of the medicines used in clinical practice.
+For example 2 of the autoclaves had been serviced and calibrated in July 2015.
+The practices' 3 X-ray machines had been serviced and calibrated during the period April and May 2013 and February 2014.
 The batch numbers and expiry dates for local anaesthetics were recorded in patient dental care records.
 These medicines were stored safely for the protection of patients.
+The practice stored prescription pads in 2 secure safe's, one on each floor.
+A log of all medicines prescribed on an NHS prescription was prevent incidents of prescription fraud or inappropriate prescribing from occurring.